ASHA remains an independent, unbiased source of information on sexual health. We are guided by science, not ideology. READ MORE.

 • Molluscum is generally a harmless infection and symptoms may resolve on their own.

-• While once a disease primarily of children, molluscum has evolved to become a sexually transmitted disease in adults.
+• While once a disease primarily of children, molluscum has evolved to become a sexually transmitted infection in adults.

 How is molluscum transmitted?